gisodal/quine-mccluskey/README.md

 # Quine-McCluskey
-The Quine-McCluskey Algorithm in C++.
+The Quine-McCluskey Algorithm in C++, using pthreads.

 ## Synopsis

-This is an implementation of the Quine-McCluskey algorithm, which produces prime implicants in sum-of-product (SOP) form.
+This is a parallel implementation of the Quine-McCluskey algorithm, which produces prime implicants in sum-of-product (SOP) form.
 Patrick's method is used to obtain the canonical SOP form.

 ## Usage